Last updated: May 2026

 • No on-ground quality control in Asia

 Direct fulfillment is a logistics model where orders ship directly from the point of origin to the customer.
-This usually means factory, near-factory consolidation centers, or regional origin hubs that sit upstream of the traditional import cycle.
+This usually means factory, near-factory consolidation centers, or regional origin hubs that sit upstream of the legacy DTC supply chain model.

 Direct fulfillment removes: